-Modification of the American Samoa Limited Entry Permit Program Final Action Taken at 150th Council Meeting In March 2011
+A. Modification of the American Samoa Limited Entry Permit Program.
+Final Action Taken at 150th Council Meeting in March 2011

 Large vessels, 50 ft and longer comprise > 95% of the American Samoa longline fishery in 2011.
-The lack of small vessel participation in the longline fishery is of concern to the Council, because this fleet, when active, is believed to provide a primary pathway for sustained community and indigenous American Samoan participation in the fishery.
-The amendment combines the four vessels size classes into just two classes A (vessels < 50f) and B (vessel > 50ft), reduces the minimum landing requirement for vessel size class A from 1000 lbs to 500 lbs per three year period, and permit eligibility would be limited to U.S. citizens and nationals, with no other qualifying criteria (i.e., documented history in the fishery would no longer be required).
+The lack of small vessel participation in the longline fishery is of concern to the Council, because this fleet, when active, is believed by the Council to provide a primary pathway for sustained community and indigenous American Samoan participation in the fishery.
+If approved, the proposed amendment combines the four vessels size classes into just two classes A (vessels < 50f) and B (vessel > 50ft), reduces the minimum landing requirement for vessel size class A from 1000 lbs to 500 lbs per three year period, and permit eligibility would be limited to U.S. citizens and nationals, with no other qualifying criteria (i.e., documented history in the fishery would no longer be required).
 The prior history ranking system is maintained if there are two or more applications for the same available permit.

-American Samoa Shallow-Set Longline Fishery for Swordfish, Final Action at 153 CM, March 2102, Sent to NMFS-PIRO for Review in May 2012 (detailked review in progress)
+B. American Samoa Shallow-Set Longline Fishery for Swordfish, Final Action at 153 CM, March 2102, Sent to NMFS-PIRO for Review in May 2012 (requires an Environmental Impact Statement and separate Biological Opinion)